 - Table of empirical percentiles of the PMT test statistic (included in the codes)

 - Table of empirical percentiles of the PMF test statistic (included in the codes)

 RClimDexThe RClimDex provides a friendly graphical user interface to compute all 27 core indices .
 It also conducts simple quality control on the input daily data.
-It has been developed and maintained by Xuebin Zhang and Yang Feng at Climate Research Division.
+It has been developed and maintained by Xuebin Zhang and Yang Feng at Environment Canada.
 The software was used first at the South Africa Workshop in Cape Town, South Africa, in June 2004 and has been used in other ET workshops .

-- RClimDex with some extra data quality control procedure developed by Enric Aguilar, documentation can be found here
+- Documentation for RClimDex with some extra data quality control procedure developed by Enric Aguilar

 - Additional guidance on quality control and homogeneity testing for calculation of extremes indices with RClimDex developed by Carol McSweeney and John Caesar